-- 5.1 All medicinal products distributed in the EU by a wholesale distributor have to have a marketing authorisation granted by the EU or by a Member State8.
-If the product is intended to be exported see below. - 5.2 Any distributor, not being the marketing authorisation holder, who imports a medicinal product from another Member State shall notify the marketing authorisation holder and the competent authority in the Member State to which the medicinal product will be imported of his intention to import that product.<> - 5.3 All key operations should be fully described in the quality management system in appropriate standard operating procedures. - 5.4 5.4 Purchase of medicinal products should be controlled by written procedures.
-The supply chain of medicinal products should be known and documented.
+All medicinal products distributed in the EU by a wholesale distributor have to have a marketing authorisation granted by the EU or by a Member State8.
+If the product is intended to be exported see below.

+Any distributor, not being the marketing authorisation holder, who imports a medicinal product from another Member State shall notify the marketing authorisation holder and the competent authority in the Member State to which the medicinal product will be imported of his intention to import that product910.All key operations should be fully described in the quality management system in appropriate standard operating procedures.